1,000+ Opportunities

 Connect & follow our blog

-Based on current listing details, eligibility includes: Nonprofits with complex datasets seeking to advance their data and AI capabilities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits with complex datasets seeking to advance their data and AI capabilities.
+Confirm the full requirements in the official notice before applying.

 The Patrick J. McGovern Foundation Data Practice Accelerator supports nonprofits working with complex datasets and analytical approaches to drive social impact.
 Selected cohort members receive up to $125,000 in funding plus intensive technical support including access to advanced data tools, industry-standard guidance from data scientists, engineers, and program managers.
 The program's goal is to de-risk learning by creating a space for nonprofits to build capacity for advanced data management, analytics, AI tools, and governance approaches.
 Previous cohorts focused on themes like Data at the Nexus of Climate and Health.
 The program operates on a cohort-based model with curated peer-to-peer learning.